 Each MITx MicroMasters program consists of five individual online courses (equivalent to one semester on campus), which upon successful completion will result in an MIT credential.
 This credential has been lauded by top employers in the Arab world and globally.

-For the highest achievers who wish to obtain a full Master’s, they can compete to be considered for completing the second semester at MIT or another university that offers similar programs.
+For the highest achievers who wish to obtain a full Masters, they can compete to be considered for completing the second semester at MIT or another university that recognizes the credential and offers similar programs.
 In addition, the Foundation will offer a full scholarship to the Open Learning Program scholars who fulfill its eligibility criteria (academic achievement and financial need), complete the MicroMasters and are accepted into the second semester of the Masters at MIT (also known as Blended Masters) on a competitive basis.

 What other online programs will the Foundation be supporting?
 When will they begin?

 The Foundation is working to support Arab students who wish to complete two other MicroMasters offered by MIT.
 The first is in Data Science and Management and the details of the second will be announced in the coming months.
 To stay informed of these programs and their start dates, follow us on our social media (see icons at the bottom of the page), sign up for our newsletter, and check back on our website from time to time.

 What financial support can I receive from the Foundation for the MITx DEDP or SCM MicroMasters program?

 The support we provide for the DEDP or SCM MicroMasters is of three kinds.
 All Arab youth who fulfill our eligibility criteria can receive:

 Full reimbursement of the total cost of the DEDP/SCM MicroMasters program after successfully completing the program (consisting of five courses & exams) within 2 years.